PlexTrac-Labs/parser-prism-report-xlsx/README.md

 The config also can store your username and password.
 Plextrac authentication lasts for 15 mins before requiring you to re-authenticate.
 The script is set up to do this automatically.
 If these 3 values are set in the config, and MFA is not enable for the user, the script will take those values and authenticate automatically, both initially and every 15 mins.
 If any value is not saved in the config, you will be prompted when the script is run and during re-authentication.

 ## Report Template & Findings Layout
-In the `config.yaml` file you can add a name of an existing Report Template and Findings Layout.
+In the `config.yaml` file you can add the name of an existing Report Template and Findings Layout.
 If these values are present, it will verify the template exists and link it to all reports created.
 Upon navigating to the Report Details tab of a report, you will see the respective dropdown prepopulated.

 In the platform there can be duplicate names for report templates and findings layouts.
 For this script to know which template you want to add, there can only be a single template with the same name you added to the config file.

+## API Version
+The Api Version of the Plextrac instance you plan to import .ptrac files to is required for successful .ptrac generation.
+The API Version can be found at the bottom right of the Account Admin page in Plextrac.
+This value can be entered in the `config.yaml` file.

 # Usage
 After setting everything up you can run the script with the following command.
 You should be in the folder where you cloned the repo when running the following.